yashagg16/Color-Switch-Game/README.md

 This is the repository for the course project in the Advanced Programming Course 2020.

-## Todo: Key Functionalities of the Game
+# Key Functionalities of the Game
   1. Making key objects, the player, the obstacles, the score etc.
   2. Implementing dynamics of the game, ball moving against gravity, obstacles moving and collisions.
   3. Serialisation and game save file.